wangxiaoyunanne/docs/source/hive_graphsearch.html.md

  - `greedy` or `uniform` transition function
  - directed or undirected graph

-We omit the `greedy` undirected case because the algorithm gets stuck jumping between a local maximum and it's highest scoring neighbor.
+We omit the `greedy` undirected case because the algorithm gets stuck jumping between a local maximum and its highest-scoring neighbor.

 | threads | method | directed? | nseeds   | elapsed_sec | nsteps   | steps_per_sec |